wcasper/math150Aspring2025/writing/project.md

 * [Seeking mathematics specialist for rocket telemetry](rocket.html)
 * [Container manufacturer needs a good analyst](cans.html)

 Your job is to work in a group to complete one of the above commissions by submitting a 3-5 page report.
 Relevant graphs / equations should also be included in the report.
 Group members are expected to contribute equally.
 Grading is based on the following categories

-Spelling / Grammar -- you are submitting to a "company" and your submission needs to look credible and professional Organization and clarity -- you need to strive to explain results and ideas in a clear and accessible way to an audience which is either just becoming familiar with calculus or else has not seen calculus for several years
+* Spelling / Grammar -- you are submitting to a "company" and your submission needs to look credible and professional
+* Organization and clarity -- you need to strive to explain results and ideas in a clear and accessible way to an audience which is either just becoming familiar with calculus or else has not seen calculus for several years
-Mathematical accuracy --  calculations, results, explanations must be correct Mathematical depth -- the math behind the results must be explained in depth, and all possibilities sufficiently considered Equations and figures -- use of graphs and inclusions of relevant equations are important for successful submissions
+* Mathematical accuracy --  calculations, results, explanations must be correct
+* Mathematical depth -- the math behind the results must be explained in depth, and all possibilities sufficiently considered
+* Equations and figures -- use of graphs and inclusions of relevant equations are important for successful submissions

 You are encouraged to consult with your professor about your project prior to submission.
 Use of external resources is also encouraged.
-However, do not plagiarize or use online services where other people do the work for you.
+However, do not plagiarize or use online services where other people do the work for you and do NOT use ChatGPT or other AI resources.

 Your end goal is a report which is clean and professional-looking.
 Try to make something you are proud of!
 Extra credit will be granted for groups who use LaTeX to write the report.

 Submission Deadline:
-Week of November 22-November 28 schedule first check-in Week of November 29-December 5 schedule second check-in Submit your final project draft by December 11, 2020.
+* Your final project draft is due on May 9th, 2025.